Second Order Ensemble Langevin Method for Sampling and Inverse Problems: Introduction

 In order to {obtain} affine invariance, we take the generalized square root of the ensemble covariance $C_q(Z)$, {similarly} to \cite{garbuno2020affine}.
 We introduce the $N\times I$ matrix which allows us to define the empirical covariance and generalized (nonsymmetric) square root via

 Now with $I$ independent standard Brownian motions $\{ W^{(i)} \}_{i=1}^I\in \mathbb{R}^{I}$, a natural particle approximation of \eqref{eqmom} is, for $i=1, \dots, I$,

-In later sections, we will add corrections ensuring preservation of the desired $q$ marginals of the invariant measure.
-These corrections will account for both finite particle approximation of the mean field limit, and the fact that \eqref{ensol} does not account for the dependence of $H_Z(z)$ on $Z$; note that this latter dependence is accounted for in \eqref{eqsolp}.
-To establish the form of the correction we follow the exposition of the well-trodden subject of determining a diffusion with given invariant measure from \cite{ma2015complete}[Theorem 1].
+\yw{In subsequent sections we will employ an ensemble approximation of $C_q(Z)D \Phi(\cdot)$, as in \cite{garbuno2020interacting}, thereby avoiding the need to compute adjoints of the forward model; we note also that in the linear case this approximation is exact.
+We will show that the resulting interacting particle system has the potential to provide accurate derivative-free inference for {certain classes of} inverse problems.}

-In subsequent sections we will employ an ensemble approximation of $C_q(Z)D \Phi(\cdot)$, as in \cite{garbuno2020interacting}, thereby avoiding the need to compute adjoints of the forward model; we note also that in the linear case this approximation is exact.
-We will show that the resulting interacting particle system has the potential to provide accurate derivative-free inference for {certain classes of} inverse problems.
-In the remainder of this section we provide a literature review, we highlight our contributions, and we outline the structure of the paper.
+\yw{In the remainder of this section we provide a literature review, we highlight our contributions, and we outline the structure of the paper.}